shaneikennedy/nim-haskell/README.md

 * GHC >= 8.6

 ## Install
-Clone the repo and run `make build` inside.
+Clone the repo and run `make init` then `make build` inside.
 This should add an executeable on your stack path.

 ## Running
 `make play`